iappr/android-ffmpeg-x264-faac/README.md

 # Dear developers

-* If you want to make a contribution to this project, please contact [iappr.online](iappr.online@gmail.com)
+* If you want to make a contribution to this project, please contact iappr.online by iappr.online@gmail.com